tmonks/100-days-of-code/r2-log.md

 Got started on the #freeCodeCamp Stock Checker app.
 Learned how to use composite unique indexes to prevent duplicates in MongoDB.
 Got 4/6 of the tests to pass.
 This one's pretty interesting - combining a db with an existing API to track likes.

 ![4 FCC tests passing on the Stock Checker](https://pbs.twimg.com/media/EN4RSrHWAAAFc-Z?format=png&name=small)

+### Day 19:
+R2/D19 #100DaysOfCode #freeCodeCamp
+Spent a lot of time today trying to understand how to handle db errors.
+Learned how to set up error-handling middleware and catch, modify, and re-throw errors to parent functions.
+My code seems much more graceful and less repetitive now 😎